9 Best Golden State Warriors Players of All Time, Ranked

 3. Kevin Durant

-Kevin Durant spent just three seasons in The Bay, but he made the most of it, as he led the Warriors to a championship in consecutive seasons, earning Finals MVP honours both times.
+Kevin Durant spent just three seasons in The Bay, but he made the most of it, leading the Warriors to consecutive championships and earning Finals MVP honours both times.

 KD bought into the heavy ball-movement style of play the Warriors subscribed to, which slightly lowered his scoring averages in the regular season.
-However, Durant would turn it up a notch in the playoffs, which is a huge reason why the Warriors went 16-1 in the playoffs in his first season there.
+However, Durant would turn it up a notch in the postseason, which was a huge reason the Warriors went 16-1 in the playoffs in his first season there.

 4. Rick Barry

-Rick Barry led the Warriors to their first championship in 1975, as he took home Finals MVP honours after posting averages of 29.5 points, 4 rebounds, 5 assists, and 3.5 steals during their four-game sweep of the Washington Bullets.
+Rick Barry led the Warriors to their first championship in 1975, taking home Finals MVP honours after averaging 29.5 points, 4 rebounds, 5 assists, and 3.5 steals during their four-game sweep of Washington.

 Barry earned six All-NBA selections during his time in The Bay.